 Magnetic knife racks are useful for more than just knives: in this example from Chris Loves Julia, a knife rack mounted to the underside of the cabinet holds jars of oft-used spices.

 The blogger from Keeping Up with the Souths used a magnetic knife rack to organize her son's toy car collection.

-In this example from Houzz, magnetic knife racks hold painting supplies and tools in the garage.
+In this example from The Cavender Diary, magnetic knife racks hold painting supplies and tools in the garage.
 Bonus points for the use of the soup cans.